Old airbags and new solutions: putting Reykjavik on the map

 Not long ago, Iceland was a distant and somewhat forgotten island in the Nordic Atlantic Sea.
 Tourism was yet to take off, so many only knew about certain elements that Björk - Iceland's most famous export - would let her audience in on.

 Since then, the 'Land of Ice and Fire' has made its way into travel itineraries and bucket lists, while carving itself a bigger piece of the global cultural consciousness with musical exports like Sigur Rós and Of Monsters and Men.

-And after a crucial decision in the 1970s set the country on a new trajectory, Iceland has arrived on the global sustainability scene as a role model within the renewable energy community.
+After a crucial decision in the 1970s the country was set on a new trajectory, Iceland arrived on the global sustainability scene as a role model within the renewable energy community.